ElliotDahl1986/ML-Projects-From-Scratch/README.md

-In this folder I collect projects where I explore various Machine learning algorithms by building them myself.
+In this folder I collect projects where I explore the mathematics behind various Machine learning algorithms by building them myself.

 ## Contains
 ### ANN: